-This study will help us learn how to treat other children like yours in the future.
-Your child may or may not benefit from participating in the study.
-Cooling for a longer or shorter duration or fever prevention in the study may be better, the same, or worse than how temperature is controlled in children who are not in the study.
-Participation may also have risks.
+This study may help us learn how to better treat other children like yours in the future.
+Your child may or may not benefit from being in the study.
+Cooling for a longer or shorter duration or fever prevention in the study may be better, the same, or worse than how body temperature is controlled in children who are not in the study.
+Participation in this study also has risks.
 Longer or shorter durations of cooling assigned in the study may be safer or less safe.
-Some durations of cooling may have more or fewer infections, bleeding, blood transfusions, abnormal heart rhythms, or discomfort.
+Prolonged cooling may be safer or less safe than keeping your child at a normal temperature.
+Children getting different durations of cooling may have more or fewer problems.
+The problems may include infections, bleeding, blood transfusions, abnormal heart rhythms, changes in blood sugar or electrolyte tests, or discomfort.
 Study participation could involve accidental release of private information.
 There may be additional risks that are unknown or unexpected.
 Also, some of the questions we ask you during the hospitalization or follow up visits may be upsetting.
 Participation in the study is voluntary.
 If your child is not in the study, your child's doctors will choose how to control your child's temperature and for how long.
 There is no penalty for choosing not to participate.
+If your child is not in the study there will be no loss of benefits that they otherwise would have been entitled to.
 Being in the study will not limit your child's access to other treatments.
 You can remove your child from the study at any time.

 The study is funded by the National Institutes of Health.
 About 900 children will be enrolled at about 40 hospitals.
+A regulatory review of safety data on the first 40 children is needed for the study to continue.
+Safety data is carefully reviewed throughout the study.
 There is no cost to participate in the study.
 Charges for all routine medical care will be billed the same way whether or not someone is in the study.
-There is no payment for participating in the study.
+There is no payment for being in the study.

-The rest of this form and the study researchers will provide you with more detailed information about the study.
-This information will help you decide whether or not you consent to your child's participation in the study.
+The rest of this form and the study researchers will give you more detailed information about the study.
+This information will help you decide whether or not you want to let your child be in the study.
 The study team can explain words or information that you do not understand.
 Please read this form and ask any questions to help you decide.
 If you consent to participation, please sign and date the form.